conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 This document intends to layout some guidelines on the transfer of `conda-recipes <https://github.com/conda/conda-recipes>`__ and `anaconda-recipes <https://github.com/ContinuumIO/anaconda-recipes>`__ to conda-forge.
-These aren't hard and fast rules, and are open reasonable interpretation and reviewer judgement.
+These aren't hard and fast rules and are open reasonable interpretation and reviewer judgement.

-It is the anticipated that almost all recipes from those repos shall be proposed for addition here, though it may be decided that a few don't actually belong or should not be supported anymore.
+It is anticipated that almost all recipes from those repos shall be proposed for addition here, though it may be decided that a few don't actually belong or should not be supported anymore.